SehgalDivij/dcrust-result-check/Readme.md

 Requirement already satisfied: requests in c:\python34\lib\site-packages Enter info when asked to properly setup university Result Checker.
 False inputs may lead to unexpected results.
 Make sure you enter the correct information for proper results.
-Enter University Roll Number:13007001017
+Enter University Roll Number:XXXXXXXXXX
-University Account Password: wZO6y0NG
+University Account Password: <password>
 Enter Email Account to send alert from and receive alert to:
 This stays within the application only.
 It is never shared;  View the source code on GitHub for more info.
 Enter Gmail Email ID: abc@gmail.com